 Website maintenance: What is it, and why should my business care?

-As with a car or a house, a website needs regular maintenance to stay functional and relevant.
 Here are 3 important reasons why you need regular maintenance:

 - The web environment is a complex and constantly changing ecosystem, since new versions of its many browsers, platforms, and mobile devices are constantly being released.